rohan-varma/rohan-varma.github.io/_posts/2019-3-3-Optimization.md

 ##### Notes
 [4/7/19] - Added further explanation for the claim that "The eigenvectors of distinct values are orthogonal, and therefore form a basis for $$ R^n $$"

-[4/7/19] = Added a note about the indicator function notation that I used when explaining the L2-regularized SVM.
+[4/7/19] - Added a note about the indicator function notation that I used when explaining the L2-regularized SVM.

+[5/7/19] - Fixed an incorrect equation and added some clarifications.